Frumph/comicpress/readme.txt

 * Correctly attribute the height to auto for images inside posts.
 * fixed the archive - asc/desc setting in the comicpress options
 * added #pagenav to the customizer for the uentry section for link:hover
+* style.css added #pagenav to the rounded-style class

 = 4.0.2 =
 * Added toggle to make header text into a hotspot for the entire header image.